ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 - Start value: The start number value for the affix.
 - Minimum number of digits: How many digits at minimum will be displayed in the affix.
 - Affix template: The format of the affix to be attached to the name of all objects (must include one and only one lowercase 'x' character, which will be replaced by a number).
-- Preview: preview display of what the name will look like.
+- Preview: Preview the new names before applying the changes.

 ### 4.7 Hierarchy shortcuts <a name="hierarchyShortcuts"/>
 Shortcuts are available when hovering over an item in the hierarchy (make sure that the hierarchy is the focused window).
-The following supported shortcuts are:
+The currently supported shortcuts are:
 - Activate/deactivate: Press "A" when hovering over a gameObject to toggle its status between active and inactive.
 - Focus: Press "F" when hovering over a gameObject to focus on it on the Scene view.
 - Expand/collapse: Press "C" when hovering over a gameObject to expand/collapse the object in the hierarchy.